WalletScrutiny/WalletScrutinyCom/_android/com.friendst.strangr.md

 The Google Play description lists the following features for the app:

-> ✔️ Visualization of the portfolio balance in Bitcoin and in other currencies.
+> ✔️ Visualization of the portfolio balance in Bitcoin and in other currencies.<br>
-✔️ Sending and receiving bitcoins through NFC, QR codes or Bitcoin URL.
+  ✔️ Sending and receiving bitcoins through NFC, QR codes or Bitcoin URL.<br>
-✔️ Address book to store commonly used Bitcoin addresses.
+  ✔️ Address book to store commonly used Bitcoin addresses.<br>
   ✔️ Transactions can be carried out offline, executing when the connection is recovered

 ### Google Play Reviews